zouppen/valo/README-php.txt

 HTTP request is formed of the following GET parameters:

- i = index of the light source, either 0 or 1. r = red component channel, 0-255 g = green ...
- b = blue ...
+ i = index of the light source, either 0 or 1 on my hardware. r = red component channel, 0-255 g = green ... b = blue ...